NoahCardoza/CloudProxy/README.md

 * Fix remaining issues in the code (see TODOs in code)
 * Make the maxTimeout more accurate (count the time to open the first page / maybe count the captcha solve time?)
-* Add support for more HTTP methods (POST, PUT, DELETE ...)
-* Add support for user HTTP headers
 * Hide sensitive information in logs
 * Reduce Docker image size
 * Docker image for ARM architecture